- Products

 Potential new materials and technologies

-Long-term prospects and possible developments
+Long-term perspectives and possible developments

 Conclusion on the LiPo battery